jesh-rc/jesh-rc/README.md

 ---

-✨ *“Code turns imagination into something real — the closest thing to magic.”*
+✨ *“Code turns imagination into something real — the closest thing we have to magic.”*